 CyberGhost – CyberGhost has a few issues that I noticed in the privacy category:

 - I found that CyberGhost’s website uses invasive tracking measures.
 I observed session recording scripts for Hotjar on their site, which record everything a visitor does.

 - CyberGhost’s ad blocker does not stop tracking on any HTTPS site, as we covered before.

-If you are looking for a good VPN for privacy, CyberGhost would not be recommended.
+If you are looking for a good VPN for privacy, CyberGhost may not be the best choice.

 ExpressVPN – ExpressVPN is a solid choice for privacy.
 It is one of the few no logs VPN services that have been tested, audited by an independent third party, and also verified.
 Outside verification of logs is also a trend we’ve seen with NordVPN and PIA.